What is Law, Economics & Public Policy?

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
 Courses may apply to both an Area of Knowledge requirement and an LEPP major requirement.

-Students admitted to the LEPP major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the LEPP major prior to Autumn 2016 may be eligible to complete an older set of major requirements.

 Note: Students pursuing Law, Economics & Public Policy are not eligible to complete the minor in Policy Studies.